MOOI-Project-UvA/rule-editor/README.md

     - **_creates_**: A list of zero or more `fact` objects created by an act
     - **_terminates_**: A list of zero or more `fact` objects terminated by an act

-    In addition, an act has auxiliary attributes, not part of the data model:
+    In addition, an act has auxiliary attributes, not part of the external data model:
     - **_activeField_**: The role of the act that is currently selected by the user
     - **_generateLabelAutomatically_**: If true, labels (_shortName_ and _fullName_) are generated automatically for the act
 - [`claimduty`](./gui/src/model/claimduty.js): A frame of type _claim-duty_.
 In addition to the attributes inheried from `frame` it has attributes for the reles of a claim-duty frame: